mocobeta/sandbox-lucene-10557/migration/README.md

 ### 3. Convert Jira issues to GitHub issues

 `src/jira2github.py` converts Jira issues to GitHub issues and dumps them to JSON files in `migration/github-data`.
-Also this resolves all neccesarry mappings using mapping files (mutual issue links, account ids, etc.)
+Also this resolves all neccesarry mappings using mapping files (cross-issue links, account ids, etc.)

 ```
 # Convert issues (specify minimum and maximum issue numbers)